-Facilities with health impact in excess of one or more of the initial tier risk actions levels must reduce the facility risk below all of the final Tier II values within the time prescribed in the Risk Reduction Plan.
+Facilities with health impacts equal to or greater than one or more of the initial tier risk actions levels must reduce the facility risk below all of the final Tier II values within the time prescribed in the Risk Reduction Plan.
 The Tier II health risk levels were chosen because they reflect the most health protective levels achievable.